matkollin/veqflix/README.md

 This project is a backend for a streaming platform.
 It is written in Java 17 with the [Spring framework](https://spring.io/).
 The project is divided into several microservices witch communicate with each other via REST or [RabbitMQ](https://www.rabbitmq.com/).
-The services only contain data and not files such as videos or images.

 **Streams vs Loops**
 In this project I used streams preferentially.
 Streams are more readable and easier to understand.